yjliu212/Predict-Beta-Function-Using-Neural-Network/README.md

 ![image](https://github.com/user-attachments/assets/e7575fec-c62f-4fe8-a85d-c2e575176840)

-> Intrested reader can generate heatmap and pairplot using training data set 1 and 2 and see the difference.
+> Intrested reader can generate heatmap and pairplot using training dataset 1 and 2 and see the difference.

 ## Discussion: